mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > One method that is not helpful:

-Một phương pháp không chất lượng:
+Một phương pháp không hữu ích:

 > * **Add more training data**: This technique helps with variance problems, but it usually has no significant effect on bias.